upmcplanetracker/ntpd-rs-updater-ubuntu/README.md

     sudo systemctl restart ntpd-rs

 Check `ntpd-rs` version:

-    `ntp-ctl -v`
+    ntp-ctl -v

 Check synchronisation status:

     ntp-ctl status

+Validate changes to the configuration file:

+    ntp-ctl validate

 Notes
 -----
 *   Running the script with the same version already installed is safe – it will not reinstall the package but will still ensure all competing services remain disabled.
 This helps defend against an Ubuntu system update accidentally re‑enabling another time daemon.
 *   The script removes configuration files of the displaced daemons (e.g., `/etc/chrony/chrony.conf`).
 If you need those, back them up first.
 *   Orphaned dependencies from removed daemons are **not** automatically removed.
-The script prints a reminder to manually run `apt-get autoremove --purge` after reviewing the list of packages to be removed.
+The script prints a reminder to manually run `sudo apt-get autoremove --purge` after reviewing the list of packages to be removed.

 License
 -------